simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 This configuration option is used to remove the path from the backtrace shown when an exception is thrown.
-This is mainly useful for the tests: the full file path makes the tests not reproducible because the path of source files depend of the build settings.
-That would break most of our tests as we keep comparing output.
+This is mainly useful for the tests: the full file path would makes the tests non-reproducible because the paths of source files depend of the build settings.
+That would break most of the tests since their output is continually compared.

 Logging Configuration
 ---------------------

-It can be done by using XBT.
+This can be done by using XBT.
 Go to :ref:`XBT_log` for more details.

 .. |br| raw:: html